knative/docs/docs/bookstore/page-7/pg7-slack-camel.md

 ## **What does the final deliverable look like?**

-When a CloudEvent with the type `moderated-comment` and with `ce-bad-word-filter` set to “bad” is sent, it triggers a message to be sent in a designated Slack channel.
+When a CloudEvent with the type `moderated-comment` and with `ce-bad-word-filter` set to `bad` is sent, it triggers a message to be sent in a designated Slack channel.

 ## **Install prerequisites**